-Under his son Charlemagne (768-814), the Frankish Empire rose to European power.
+Under his son Charlemagne (768-814), the Frankish Empire rose to be a european power.
 Driven by an enormous will for power and often with merciless rigor, Charlemagne rearranged things in his spirit.
 He fought the Saxons, the Lombards and the Moors.
 Then he divided the empire into counties, these again in districts (Gaue).
-At the top was a count who was appointed, transferred and dismissed by Charlemagne.
+At the top was a count whom Charlemagne himself appointed, transferred and dismissed.

 The Seven Mountains were part of the county “Auelgau”.
 A document from the year 893 mentions a village named “vintre”, that goes back to the Latin word for vineyard.
 Obviously, the Siebengebirge was a vine region already back then.
 In late Carolingian times, the villages Oberdollendorf and Römlinghoven came into being.

 A look beyond the Rhineland